ComputeCanada/mc-hub/docs/developers.md

 # Developer Documentation

-In order to contribute or modify the code of Magic Castle UI, it is highly recommended to use Visual Studio Code, as it allows debugging and running tests easily inside the container environment.
+In order to contribute or modify the code of Magic Castle UI, it is recommended to use Visual Studio Code, as it allows debugging and running tests easily inside the container environment.
 The _developer documentation_ will assume you are using Visual Studio Code.

 ## Requirements